tldr-pages/tldr/pages/common/aapt.md

 # aapt

 > Android Asset Packaging Tool.
-> Compiles and packages an Android app’s resources.
+> Compile and package an Android app's resources.

 - List files contained in an APK archive: